jpountz/jpountz.github.io/_posts/2025-07-25-more-on-vespa-vs-elasticsearch.markdown

 Finally, both Lucene and Vespa use fixed-point numbers to track score upper bounds, to be able to add and subtract aggregates of score upper bounds without accumulating accuracy losses due to floating-point arithmetic.

 My main surprise there was to not see block-max indexes in Vespa.
 They allow WAND to works with local upper bounds of the score instead of global upper bounds of the score, something that has proved to help query evaluation significantly on several serious benchmarks.
-Block-max indexes also help perform some skipping with single term queries, which is not anecdotal as queries on a common word are otherwise worst-case scenarios from the perspective of retrieval efficiency.
+Block-max indexes also help skip with single term queries, which is not anecdotal as queries on a common word are otherwise worst-case scenarios from the perspective of retrieval efficiency.

+On paper, support for block-max indexes should give Lucene a significant advantage over Vespa for lexical search.

 ### Postings lists

 Lucene splits postings lists into blocks of 128 doc IDs.
 Full blocks are encoded with FOR-delta or as a bit set, whichever takes the least space.
-Tail blocks (less than 128 docs) are encoded using group-varint.
-Vespa encodes postings lists as delta vInts.
+Tail blocks (less than 128 docs) are encoded using delta-coding combined with group-varint.
+Vespa encodes postings lists as delta varints.
 Both interleave term frequencies and postings into the same file.

 Lucene stores field lengths in a separate file, while Vespa denormalizes field lengths into the inverted index, interleaved with postings and frequencies.
 This likely gives Vespa better memory locality in exchange for higher storage requirements, since field lengths need to be duplicated for every term of the same field and document.
 It would be interesting to evaluate how doing the same in Lucene would affect retrieval efficiency.

 Lucene has 2 levels of skip lists, every 128 and 4,096 postings.
 Vespa has 4 levels of skip lists, every 16, 128, 1,024 and 8,192 postings.

+Both PFOR and group-varint should be significantly cheaper to decode than vanilla varints, so again on paper Lucene should perform better on queries that consume many doc IDs of postings lists.
+For queries that check a small fraction of postings lists, Vespa's granular skip lists (first level every 16 docs) may help work around the slow decoding?

 ### Vector search & filtering

 Both Lucene and Vespa use HNSW, support pre-filtering, and implement [ACORN-1](https://www.elastic.co/search-labs/blog/filtered-hnsw-knn-search) to speed up pre-filtering.

 In Vespa, various thresholds can be configured to tell Vespa how to apply the filter based on how selective it is.
-It supports the following options:
+It supports the following approaches:
   - exact search on matches of the filter (for very selective filters),
   - filter-first HNSW search (for rather selective filters),
   - normal HNSW search (for filters that match many docs),
   - as a post-filter (for filters that match most documents) by scaling the number of candidates to retrieve by the inverse of the selectivity of the filter.

 In contrast, Lucene doesn't rely on thresholds.
 It starts performing an HNSW search.
-At every step of the HNSW search, it decides whether to explore the extended neighborhood (ACORN-1) depending on how much of the immediate neighborhood got filtered out.
+For every candidate, it decides whether to explore the extended neighborhood (ACORN-1) depending on how much of the immediate neighborhood matches the filter.
 If at some point, the number of vector comparisons exceeds the number of matches of the filter, then it falls back to an exact search on the matches of the filter.

-The Lucene approach likely better copes with worst-case scenarios, when the filter matches many docs, yet the graph needs to be deeply explored to find enough nearest neighbors that match the filter - something that cannot be captured by thresholds.
-However, it may need to run up to 2x more comparisons than necessary, and I wouldn't be surprised if simple heuristics like Vespa's worked well on average in practice.
+While the Vespa approach certainly works well in practice, I like how the Lucene approach adapts its behavior to the data more dynamically.
+That said, Lucene should get better at detecting when a HNSW search would very likely require more vector comparisons than an exact search, so that it could go directly with the exact search instead of doing a partial HNSW search first and throw away its results.

 ## Takeaways

 I could tell that Vespa makes significant efforts in combining retrieval with filtering, both for lexical search and vector search.
 Like Lucene.
 This is interesting because this topic is surprisingly not covered much in the literature.
 What is even more interesting is how Lucene and Vespa independently converged to similar solutions to the problem of combining dynamic pruning and filtering, without any coordination as far as I can tell.

 I had never considered denormalizing length normalization factors into postings lists.
-I am now curious to evaluate how it affects performance, it should be rather easy to hack in Lucene to get an idea.
+I am now curious to evaluate how it affects retrieval efficiency, it should be rather easy to hack in Lucene to get an idea.

 On the other hand, I was expecting postings to be encoded in a more modern way (such as PFOR-delta or partitioned Elias-Fano) and support for block-max indexes.
 Both these changes resulted in significant improvements when they got released in Lucene.
-I am curious if there is anything that would prevent these improvements, or if the Vespa team simply never got to them.
+I am curious if there is anything that prevents these improvements, or if the Vespa team simply hasn't got to them yet.

-Another thing I could not find in Vespa is support for index sorting, which I consider one of the most powerful (and under-used) tools of the Lucene toolbox.
+Another thing I could not find in Vespa is support for index sorting, which I consider one of the most powerful (and under-used) tool of the Lucene toolbox.

-I found the different approaches to pre-filtering interesting.
-In general, I don't like thresholds and prefer more dynamic approaches like Lucene's.
-That said, Lucene is likely a bit too defensive and could identify cheap heuristics when an exact search would perform faster with extremely high likelihood without running a HNSW search first.
+It would be interesting to get Vespa included in https://tantivy-search.github.io/bench/ at some point, to better quantify how these differences in design/implementation translate in terms of performance.